openshift/enhancements/enhancements/authentication/configuring-webhook-token-authenticators.md

 This path is compatible with kubernetes as it is possible to directly map the referenced secret's contents to files and specify these in the kube-apiserver configuration.

+The new `spec.webhookTokenAuthenticator` structure gets extended by the `cacheTTL time.Duration` field that maps to the `--authentication-token-webhook-cache-ttl` option of the kube-apiserver.

 #### Backend - kube-apiserver-operator

 1. Observes any changes in the `webhookTokenAuthenticator` field (and changes to the referenced secret)